trek-view/basecamp/_posts/2022-01-28-gopro-camera-modes-metadata-tests.md

 Whereas timelapse videos have no sound, so no audio track will be present in the video metadata.

-## You can determine the image settings though
+## You can determine the cameras image settings though

 The GPMD contains useful information about the image settings used on the camera, for example if Protune was enabled